 We are guessing that Shouryya will not be deterred by this setback, and will not stop until he has taken Sir Isaac to the apple tree and back.

 At age eight, Gabriel See taught himself calculus and physics from the Internet, but people took serious notice when Gabriel scored a 720 out of 800 score on the SAT math test.

 When he was nine years of age, he raced through high-school Advanced Placement math and science classes—calculus, statistics, physics, chemistry, and biology—scoring a perfect 5 in each subject.

 At age 10, Gabriel worked on T-cell receptor research at the Fred Hutchinson Cancer Research Center.
 When he was 11, he won a silver medal at a competition on synthetic biology for undergraduate college students at MIT.

-In 2010, he started taking upper-level math classes at University of Washington, and now takes graduate math courses.
-Gabriel has completed more than enough hours of graduate level courses to get a master’s degree in applied mathematics.
+In 2010, he started taking upper-level math classes at the University of Washington, and now takes graduate math courses.
+Gabriel has completed more than enough hours of graduate-level courses to get a master’s degree in applied mathematics.

 Gabriel’s parents want to keep him engaged, but recognize that, because of his age, he is not always emotionally ready to handle courses designed for older students.
 They also want him to have a teenage life, so Gabriel attends Renaissance School of Art and Reasoning, an arts-oriented junior high school, where on half-days he takes drama, language arts, and dance.